chrisnoonan98675/site/xl-deploy/how-to/synchronize-plugins-with-a-satellite-server.markdown

 The log of the first task shows how many plugins have been synchronized.

-**Note** Make sure there is at least one file to synchronize in on of the folders.
-If there are no files on the XL Deploy server, the synchronisation of that folder is skipped.
+**Note** Ensure there is at least one file to synchronize in one of the folders.
+If there are no files on the XL Deploy server, the synchronization of that folder is skipped.

-**Note:** Before XL Deploy executes a deployment plan on a satellite, it checks if any plugins are missing or out-of-date.
+Before XL Deploy executes a deployment plan on a satellite, it checks if any plugins are missing or out-of-date.
 If any are, XL Deploy stops the deployment, and you must synchronize the satellite before continuing.